night-fury-rider/numerologist/README.md

 5. Upload the build file and follow the instructions.
    <br/><br/>

 # Disclaimer

 I don't believe in numerology.
-I have created this app for people who believe in Numerology
+I have created this app for people who believe in Numerologist